geosolutions-it/C195-azure-workspace/azure/resourcegroup_deployment/README.md

   - `bash` (shell)
   - `az` (azure cli)
   - `jq` (tool for parsing json)
+  - `sshpass` (tool for passig default password to ssh non-interactively)
 - must have full access or be in same resource group where the ckan stack is being deployed.

 ## First steps